Highly Entangled Quantum Spin Chains on Fermat's Spiral: Scaling of entanglement entropy and spectral gap

+It is worth comparing the EE scalings of the two different 2D models together with a quasi-1D model composed of two layers of Motzkin chains in orthogonal directions that are not interacting with each other, as shown in \cref{fig:snake} (e).
+Such a construction correspond to yet another way to define height function in 2D, namely by the Cartesian product of heights along the chains in two different directions.
+Since the chains in each layer are neither interacting with one another, nor with those in the other direction, the EE scaling in both phase and the at the critical point are simply the corresponding scaling of a single 1D chain multiplied by $L$, as summarized in \cref{tab:table1}.
+Notice that the result indeed turns out to be drastically different from the spiral construction, showing that it is a genuine 2D interacting system.

-\textit{Spectral gap}---Unlike the scaling of EE discussed above, which requires somewhat different analyses than the 1D system due to the more complicated bipartition, upper-bounds on the scaling of the spectral gap can be straightforwardly deduced from the 1D scaling simply by substituting the linear system size with $N=L(L+2)$.
-The results are summarized in Table \ref{tab:table2}.
-This should be compared with the EE scaling in Table \ref{tab:table1}.
-In particular, the $q>1$ phase of the colored model shows that the same EE scaling does not imply the same scaling of spectral gap, and vice versa as shown by the critical point of the colored model and the $q>1$ phase of the colorless one.
+Unlike the scaling of EE discussed above, which requires somewhat different analyses than the 1D system due to the more complicated bipartition, upper-bounds on the scaling of the spectral gap $\Delta_2(L)$ of the 2D spiral can be straightforwardly deduced from the 1D gap scaling $\Delta_1(L)$ simply by substituting the linear system size with $N=L(L+2)$ giving the relation The results are summarized in \cref{tab:table2}.
+This should be compared with the EE scaling in \cref{tab:table1}.
+In particular, the $q>1$ phase of the colored model shows that the same EE scaling does not imply the same scaling of spectral gap, and vice versa as shown by the critical point of the colored model.